dominodatalab/domino-data/docs/source/usecases/update_trainingset.rst

+..
+If there are any caveats/gotchas that users need to know, this and the API page should contian them.

 .. _update_uctraining_set:

 Update TrainingSets
 ===================

-Metadata may be updated on both TrainingSet and TrainingSetVersion objects.
+Metadata can be updated on both `TrainingSet` and `TrainingSetVersion` objects.

 ..
   Are there any other things to be aware of when updating the metadata?

 Update TrainingSet
 ------------------

+The following example shows how to update your `TrainingSet`:

 .. code-block:: python